 \subsection{Coordinate-independent comparison}

-In Figure~\ref{figure:eltoryL}, we present examples of the meridional cross-sections in the case of a fixed value of $l_0$, which corresponds to the value marked in the right panel of Figure \ref{figure:torus_ratio}.
+In Fig.~\ref{figure:eltoryL}, we present examples of the meridional cross-sections in the case of a fixed value of $l_0$, which corresponds to the value marked in the right panel of Fig.~\ref{figure:torus_ratio}.
 Even in this case, the same effect of compensation between the impacts of the angular momentum and quadrupole moment is clearly present.
 However, the differences between the size of the cusp torus implied for $j=0$ (black curve) and that for $j=0.3,$ and $q=10j^2$ (green curve) are much more apparent.

-By integrating equation (\ref{equation:rho}), we can compare the sizes of the two cusp tori calculated for the same value of $l_0$, denoted by the black and green contours in Figure~\ref{figure:eltoryL}.
+By integrating Eq.~(\ref{equation:rho}), we can compare the sizes of the two cusp tori calculated for the same value of $l_0$, denoted by the black and green contours in Fig.~\ref{figure:eltoryL}.
 We find that the torus calculated for the rotating oblate NS has a central density and mass of several orders of magnitude higher than that calculated for a non-rotating NS.